dylan-foundry/dylanfoundry.org/content/2014-08-function-types.rst

   limited(<function>, signature: sig)

-We can see how this syntax makes the definition of a generic more
+This syntax makes the definition of a generic more understandable:
-understandable:

 .. code-block:: dylan